nafim1122/Emergency-Hotline/readme.md

-# Emergency Hotline - জরুরি হটলাইন
+# Emergency Hotline - জরুরি হটলাইন 🇧🇩

-A responsive web application providing quick access to emergency services in Bangladesh with interactive features for calling, copying numbers, and maintaining call history.
+A responsive web application providing quick access to official Bangladesh government emergency services with interactive features for calling, copying numbers, and maintaining call history.
+Features the official Bangladesh government logo and branding.

+## 🏛️ Government Official

+This emergency hotline application uses the **official Bangladesh Government logo** and provides access to **official government emergency services** as recognized by the Government of the People's Republic of Bangladesh.

 ## � Live Demo